BioFieldUA/phpcgiserver/README.md

 `constructor(options, logger?)` Creates a new instance of the PHPServer.

 * `options` (Object): An object containing the server configuration options.
 Defaults to empty object (`{}`) if not provided.
-    * `isSingleIndexApp` (boolean): Indicates if the application is a single index application (default: true).
+    * `isSingleIndexApp` (boolean): Indicates if the application is a single index application (default: false).
 Set it to TRUE if you want to redirect all of requests to `index.php` at the root directory.
     * `serverPort` (number|string): The port number for the HTTPS Server (default: 443).
     * `fastCgiPort` (number|string): The port number for the PHP FastCGI Server (default: 9000).
     * `rootDir` (string): The root directory where your PHP files are located.